 - Establish a formal policy to clarify which postal facilities require IEMPs.
 (See Appendix E for the status of IEMPs at the districts and facilities reviewed.)
 Although guidance in the district IEMP template states that district managers are responsible for obtaining IEMPs for Level 2410 and above facilities, the guidance does not clearly identify facilities that require IEMPs. - Establish requirements for mandatory training for responsible personnel to ensure that IEMPs are properly completed.
-Twenty-seven of 29 employees responsible for EP did not complete the minimum suggested training requirements established by the Postal Service and FEMA.
-According to GAO internal control standards, training should be aimed at developing and retaining employees' skill levels to meet organization needs.11 - Develop EP performance measures for facility heads to ensure IEMPs are properly completed and approved.
+Twenty-six of 29 personnel responsible for EP did not complete the minimum suggested training requirements established by the Postal Service and FEMA.
+According to GAO internal control standards, training should be aimed at developing and retaining employees' skill levels to meet organization needs.11 - Develop EP performance measures for facility heads to ensure that IEMPs are properly completed and approved.
 None of the facility heads we interviewed had EP performance measures.
-According to GAO internal control standards, establishing appropriate performance measures and indicators helps ensure
+According to GAO internal control standards, establishing appropriate performance measures and indicators helps ensure that employees accomplish management's directives and organizational objectives.